-At the CAPE-OPEN 2019 Annual Meeting, Mark STIJNMAN contributed a presentation that discusses what CAPE-OPEN 2.0 could be in order to address a number of changes identified in the computing landscape in general and in the process simulation landscape in particular.
+At the CAPE-OPEN 2019 Annual Meeting, Mark STIJNMAN contributed a presentation (access PDF here) that discusses what CAPE-OPEN 2.0 could be in order to address a number of changes identified in the computing landscape in general and in the process simulation landscape in particular.

 Mark is a thermodynamic expert at Shell and, within CO-LaN, is mostly involved in the Thermo Special Interest Group activities while implementing CAPE-OPEN technology within Shell in-house software.
 At the CAPE-OPEN 2015 Annual Meeting, Mark already presented on CAPE-OPEN implementation at Shell.